Mycoplasma Infections (Mycoplasma pneumoniae)

 Background

-Although scientists have isolated at least 17 species of Mycoplasma from humans, 4 types of organisms are responsible for most clinically significant infections that may come to the attention of practicing physicians.
-These species are Mycoplasma pneumoniae, Mycoplasma hominis, Mycoplasma genitalium, and Ureaplasma species.
-The focus of this article is infections caused by M pneumoniae; articles on Ureaplasma infections (eg, Ureaplasma Infection) and genital mycoplasmal infections contain discussions of infections caused by other mycoplasmal species.
+Although scientists have isolated at least 17 species of Mycoplasma from humans, four types of organisms are responsible for most clinically significant infections that may come to the attention of practicing physicians.
+These species are M pneumoniae, M hominis, M genitalium, and Ureaplasma species.
+This article is focused on infections caused by M pneumoniae; articles on Ureaplasma infections (eg, Ureaplasma Infection) and genital mycoplasmal infections contain discussions of infections caused by other mycoplasmal species.

 Pathophysiology

-M pneumoniae is perhaps best known as the cause of community-acquired walking or atypical pneumonia, but the most frequent clinical syndrome caused by this organism is actually tracheobronchitis or bronchiolitis, often accompanied by upper respiratory tract manifestations.
+M pneumoniae perhaps is best known as the cause of community-acquired walking or atypical pneumonia, but the most frequent clinical syndrome caused by this organism actually is tracheobronchitis or bronchiolitis, often accompanied by upper respiratory tract manifestations.
 Pneumonia develops in only 5-10% of persons who are infected.
-Acute pharyngitis may also occur.
-[1] Recent evidence has also implicated M pneumoniae with prolonged ventilator course and hypoxemia in adults with suspected ventilator-associated pneumonia.
+Acute pharyngitis also may occur.
+[5] M pneumoniae has been implicated with prolonged ventilator course and hypoxemia in adults with suspected ventilator-associated pneumonia.
 However, the presence of other microorganisms in many of these patients makes it difficult to assess the true role of M pneumoniae as a causative pathogen in this setting.
-[2]
+[6]

 Epidemiology